aflueckiger/KED2025/ked/materials/installation_guide.md

 2. Open VS Code.

-3. Set up `Copilot` for free as shown in (see @fig:copilot), which is an AI assistant that helps you programming.
+3. Set up `Copilot` for free as shown in (see @fig-copilot), which is an AI assistant that helps you programming.
 You have to create a GitHub account to use it.
 All the other configuration, you may skip by clicking *Next Section*.

 4. We want to execute all the Python code within the Ubuntu subsystem.
 For this, we need to install a particular extension.
 Launch the *VS Code Quick Open* by pressing `CTRL`+`P`, paste the following command, and press enter: